nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - USB: USB connector and pull-up resistor on USB_DP (J5 and R1).
    - Only C2-C8 and L1 are technically required for MCU operation.
    - If U2 is used, D1 and D2 are strongly recommended, though not technically required.
 D1 and D2 allow for the MCU to be powered from both the VIN pin and USB connector (J5) at the same time without them damaging each other.
    - VDD/AVDD can serve as power inputs (if NEITHER VIN NOR USB (J5) are used) or as a power output (if EITHER VIN OR USB (J5) are used).
 Do NOT attempt to power the MCU from VDD if EITHER VIN OR USB (J5) are used; the output of the voltage regulator (U2) is tied directly to VDD and one power source may back-power the other if VIN/USB (J5) is powered at the same as VDD.
+The MCU is powered from USB by default whenever a USB cable is plugged in to J5 so you'll need to be careful about removing any external power sources connected to VDD if you're also using the USB peripheral on the MCU.
    - VDD is 2-3.6V (or 2.4-3.6V if the ADC is used).
    - VIN is 4.8-15V and goes through D2 to U2.
    - VBAT is 1.8-3.6V and provides a battery back-up for the MCU.